 Since the split of the Linux community in Mauritius, cyberstorm.mu (name rebranded due to trademark issues) was born.
 A new vision and objectives were the foundation of the cyberstorm.mu group.
 Our aim is to reach more people who will code in software that are used worldwide.
 The cyberstorm.mu family kept growing.
 Today, we have brought more members to the cyberstorm.mu community and right now, there is a boom in this group.
 Additionally, people from various part of the world wants to be part of the group, as seen on our Facebook group. cyberstorm.mu has been hosting live video streams on YouTube to bring together more people willing to learn and share in the community.

 Just chill.
 Let me get back to the title of this blog - IT and Internet Users of Dodoland!
 On Saturday, the 18th of November 2017, I was at the University of Mauritius together with Logan.
-We were joined by Yash Paupiah and Jagveer Loky.
+We were joined by Jagveer Loky.
 A presentation was carried out on "Introduction to Github" and the launch of the Mailing List called the "IT and Internet Users of Dodoland".
 During the presentation, Logan brushed over the importance of having a Github account as well as sharing one's code on it.

 Presentation by Logan at the University of Mauritius